Join Our Email List

 Poison ivy is a plant that grows throughout the United States except in the Southwest, Hawaii and Alaska.
 It can grow as a vine, a shrub or ground cover and has shiny leaflets with smooth or toothed edges that grow in groups of three.
 The leaves are reddish in the spring, green in the summer, and orange, red, yellow or bronze in the fall.
 They may also have greenish-white flowers and whitish-yellow berries.

-The oily resin of the poison ivy plant, known as urushiol, is irritating to most people and can sometimes cause severe symptoms when touched or breathed in.
+The oily resin of the poison ivy plant, known as urushiol, causes an allergic reaction in most people and can sometimes cause severe symptoms when touched or breathed in.
 The oil is found year round in all parts of the poison ivy plant, including the roots, stems, flowers and leaves.

 Poison ivy oil can stay on almost any surface, such as clothing or camping gear, until it is washed off with soap and water or rubbing alcohol.
 If it’s not washed off, it can even remain for years.